Ricky Rudd

-Richard Lee Rudd (born September 12, 1956), nicknamed "The Rooster", is an American former racing driver.
+Richard Lee Rudd (born September 12, 1956), nicknamed "the Rooster", is an American former racing driver and racing team owner.
 He is the uncle of actor Skeet Ulrich and former NASCAR Busch Series driver Jason Rudd.
-He retired in 2007 with 23 career wins.
+He retired in 2007 with 23 career wins; twenty were done in a span from 1983 to 1998, where he won at least one race in sixteen consecutive seasons, a mark only surpassed by three other drivers.
 He was named the 2006 Virginian of the Year and was inducted into the Virginia Sports Hall of Fame in 2007.
 In October 2010, he was selected to the Hampton Roads Sports Hall of Fame, which honors those who have contributed to sports in southeastern Virginia.

 Career

 Early life

 Rudd was born in South Norfolk, Virginia (now Chesapeake), the son of Margaret (née McMannen) and Alvin R. Rudd Sr., the president of Al Rudd Auto Parts.
 He began racing as a teenager in karting and motocross, but did not attempt stock car racing until he was eighteen years old, when he made his NASCAR debut at North Carolina Speedway in 1975, driving the No. 10 Ford for family friend Bill Champion.

-Qualifying 26th, he finished in 11th place despite running 46 laps down.
-He ran an additional three races for Champion, his best finish being a tenth at Bristol Motor Speedway.
-He drove another four races in 1976 for his father, posting another tenth finish at the Firecracker 400.
+Qualifying 26th, he finished in eleventh place despite running 46 laps down.
+He then ran an additional three races for Champion, his best finish being a 10th at Bristol Motor Speedway.
+He drove another four races in 1976 for his father, posting another tenth place finish at the Firecracker 400.
 He went full-time in 1977, again driving the No. 22 for his father.
-He had ten Top 10 finishes and was named Rookie of the Year.
+He had ten top-ten finishes and was named Rookie of the Year.
 Rudd ran part-time the following season.
 Despite the abbreviated schedule, he earned four top-tens and finished 31st in points.
-In 1979, he signed with Junie Donlavey to pilot the No. 90 Truxmore-sponsored car, garnering four Top 5’s and a ninth-place finish in the final points standings.
+In 1979, he signed with Junie Donlavey to pilot the No. 90 Truxmore car, garnering four top-fives and a ninth place finish in the final points standings.

 He did not return to Donlavey in 1980, and started out in a part-time run for his dad and D. K. Ulrich.
-He would end the season in the No. 7 Sanyo-sponsored car for Nelson Malloch, for whom he had one tenth-place run.
+He finished season in the No. 7 Sanyo car for Nelson Malloch, for whom he had one tenth place finish.